Drug Testing for the United States Coast Guard

 Immediate service is available at our drug testing centers, over 10,000 throughout the United States.
 For Coast Guard regulated employers, National Drug Screening offers complete programs for compliance with Coast Guard regulations for drug and alcohol testing.
 For Captains license we can arrange your test and get it completed with the required Coast Guard CG-719P form.
 This CG-719P form can be required for Periodic Drug Testing.

-Call Now for your immediate testing needs, testing centers open daily in all areas of the United States.
+For immediate testing, call National Drug Screening.
+We have testing centers open daily in all areas of the United States.

 Coast Guard Drug Testing in Compliance with Title 46 CFR Parts 4 and 16

 - Testing conducted under these regulations is limited to five dangerous drugs (marijuana, cocaine, opiates, amphetamines, and phencyclidine (PCP)) and alcohol.

 - Urine samples for drug testing must be analyzed at Health and Human Services (HHS) certified labs in accordance with DOT procedures contained in 49 CFR 40.

 - Testing for drugs is conducted through urine samples, while testing for alcohol in the marine industry may be conducted using breath or blood.
 DOT 49 CFR 40 procedures must be followed.